clab/language-universal-parser/README.md

 * boost-1.60.0
 * eigen `hg clone https://bitbucket.org/eigen/eigen`

+# Language typology embeddings
+To enable language typology embeddings, use the following command line argument `--typological_properties typology_file`.
+Sample typology files have been provided in the subdirectory `typological_properties/`.
+If you enable typology embeddings, please prefix each word in the input files (e.g., `en:book` instead of `book`).
+The two-letter prefix should match the first field in the typology file.

 # How to generate arc-standard transitions?
 The parser expects projective treebanks with arc-standard transitions as input (see command lines below).
 To convert nonprojective treebanks in CoNLL 2006 format to the arc-std oracle files of the pseudo-projective treebanks:
 ```
 java -jar maltparser-1.8.1.jar -c pproj -m proj -i $split_lc -o $split_projective -pp baseline
 java -jar ParserOracleArcStd.jar -t -1 -l 1 -c treebank.conll -i treebank.conll > treebank.arcstd